DariaBogdan/test/instruction.md

 ```
 (my_env)$ jupyter notebook --ip 0.0.0.0 --port 12345
 ```
 Now `jupyter notebook` is running on server in virtual enviroment.
 Let's connect to it from our local machine using web browser.
-To do it, we have to use `PuTTY`.
+To do it, we have to set `SSH tunneling`.

+## SSH tunneling
+SSH tunneling is a simple and fast way to connect to the Jupyter Notebook application running on your server.
+Secure shell (more commonly known as SSH) is a network protocol which enables you to connect to a remote server securely over an unsecured network.

+The SSH protocol includes a port forwarding mechanism that allows you to tunnel certain applications running on a specific port number on a server to a specific port number on your local computer.
+We will learn how to securely "forward" the Jupyter Notebook application running on your server to a port on your local computer.

+The method you use for establishing an SSH tunnel will depend on your local computer's operating system.
+For Windows you have to use `PuTTY`.

 ## PyTTY
-Download, install and run `PuTTY`.
-You will see this window:
+`PuTTY` is an open-source SSH client for Windows which can be used to connect to your server.
+After downloading and installing `PuTTY` on your Windows machine, you will see this window:

 <img src='111.PNG' width=500 height=400>